sysbiolux/ISB705MetabolicNetworkModeling/LecturesAndBasicExamples/BasicModelQualityControl/README.md

 ### Initial Quality Control
-(called via callQualityControl.m & needs fastbox toolbox) is performing the following checks:
+(called via callQualityControl.m; needs fastbox toolbox) is performing the following checks:
 - for fields that have to be present
 - if identifiers are unique